-Agriculture remains an important source of income in the County.
-Principal agricultural products are milk, eggs, table grapes, grapefruit, nursery, alfalfa, bell peppers, dates, lemons and avocados.
+Agriculture is an important source of income in the County.
+Principal agricultural products are nursery stock, milk, table grapes, alfalfa, bell peppers, lemons, eggs, dates, avocados and grapefruit.

 Four areas in the County account for the major portion of agricultural activity: the Riverside/Corona and San Jacinto/Temecula Valley Districts in the western portion of the County, the Coachella Valley in the central portion and the Palo Verde Valley near the County's eastern border.